 The medical laboratory science program is designed to furnish the student with a liberal arts education and with the skills required to serve as a medical laboratory scientist.
 The program is based upon three years of college preparatory work and one year in clinical, professional training at one of several hospital-based programs affiliated with Northwestern College.
 Upon satisfactory completion of the four years of study, the student will receive the Bachelor of Arts degree with a major in medical laboratory science.
-(Students may elect to spend four years at Northwestern before entering the clinical year, a so-called 4+1 program.)
+(Students may instead elect to spend four years at Northwestern before entering the clinical year, a so-called 4+1 program.)
 At the conclusion of the program, a national registration examination is taken, leading to certification in medical laboratory science.
 A certificate of completion will be issued by the affiliated hospital-based school.

-The medical laboratory science student must fulfill all of Northwestern College's Bachelor of Arts degree requirements, and a minimum of 96 credits must be earned at Northwestern.
+The medical laboratory science student must fulfill all of Northwestern College's Bachelor of Arts degree requirements.
+A minimum of 96 credits must be earned at Northwestern.
 Additionally, between 30 and 40 credits are received for the course work completed while enrolled in the hospital-based clinical program.
+Only the credits for the clinical year are accepted; the grades for the clinical courses do not calculate into the student's cumulative GPA at Northwestern College.

-Courses in anatomy, computer science, statistics, physics, communication (speech), management, psychology, parasitology, and education are also recommended.
+Courses in anatomy, computer science, physics, communication (speech), management, psychology, parasitology, and education are also recommended.
 A minimum of 96 credits must be earned with a minimum grade point average of 2.80 for admission into the clinical year.
 The clinical year of professional study at an affiliated hospital includes the following courses:

-Clinical Chemistry 6-12 Clinical Hematology 5-8 Clinical Immunohematology 3-6 Clinical Immunology 2-5 Clinical Microbiology 6-12 Clinical Urinalysis/Microscopy/Body Fluids 1-3
+Clinical Chemistry 8-12 Clinical Hematology 5-8 Clinical Immunohematology 4-6 Clinical Immunology 2-3 Clinical Microbiology 8-12

+Clinical Urinalysis/Microscopy/Body Fluids 2-3